timurgilfanov/blog/src/data/blog/002-ui-architecture.md

 - filters changed, but the list still reflects old filters;
 - filters were cleared, but `Clear filters` is still visible;
 - all filters are selected, but the `All` chip is not selected;
-- the list is empty, but the empty state is hidden;
+- the list is empty, but the empty state is hidden.
-- the empty state is visible while loading is already in progress.

 The fix is not MVI.
 The fix is simpler: distinguish source state from derived state.